Here's a run-down of the major events that have occurred on or at The Weather Channel from its debut to May 2002 (it's 20th anniversary).

 The on-air look is updated with new graphics and show openers as the channel adopts its "Weather You Can Always Turn To" campaign.

-Jodi Saeland, Mike Seidel, and Rick Griffin (an original staff member who left in 1984)
+Jodi Saeland, Mike Seidel, Jill Brown (who worked at the network for a brief period in the late 80s), and Rick Griffin (an original staff member who left in 1984)

 Vince Miller and Bill Schubert

 Specials this year include "The Enemy Wind" (tornadoes), as well as "The Dark Days Of August" (Hurricane Andrew), and "El Nino: Drought to Deluge."

 The Weather Classroom, a daily 10-minute segment for school students, debuts.